Journal of the American Heart Association - Cardiovascular and Cerebrovascular Disease

 We developed a robust, externally validated clinical prediction model for AKI following cardiac catheterization or percutaneous coronary intervention to automatically identify high‐risk patients before and immediately after a procedure in the Veterans Health Administration.
 Work is ongoing to incorporate these models into routine clinical practice.

 Brown, Jeremiah R.; MacKenzie, Todd A.; Maddox, Thomas M.; Fly, James; Tsai, Thomas T.; Plomondon, Mary E.; Nielson, Christopher D.; Siew, Edward D.; Resnic, Frederic S.; Baker, Clifton R.; Rumsfeld, John S.; and Matheny, Michael E., "Acute Kidney Injury Risk Prediction in Patients Undergoing Coronary Angiography in a National Veterans Health Administration Cohort with External Validation" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3624.